Azerbaijan–Bulgaria relations

 Bilateral relations exist between the Republic of Azerbaijan and the Republic of Bulgaria in political, socio-economic, cultural and other spheres.

 Cooperation is carried out in such areas as transport and transit of goods, tourism, pharmaceuticals, agriculture, science and high technologies, education, military equipment, etc.

 Diplomatic relations

 The Bulgarian government recognized the independence of Azerbaijan on January 14, 1992.

 Diplomatic relations between Azerbaijan and Bulgaria were established on June 5, 1992.

 The Embassy of Bulgaria in Baku has been functioning since December 1999, while the Embassy of Azerbaijan in Sofia was established in 2005.

-On April 16, 2004, President of Azerbaijan Ilham Aliyev signed a decree on the establishment of the Azerbaijani Embassy in Bulgaria.
+On April 16, 2004, Azerbaijani President Ilham Aliyev signed a decree on the establishment of the Azerbaijani Embassy in Bulgaria.

 The Ambassador of Azerbaijan to Bulgaria is Nargiz Gurbanova.
 The Bulgarian Ambassador to Azerbaijan is Nikolay Yankov.

-The working group on Azerbaijani-Bulgarian inter-parliamentary relations was established in December 2005.
+A working group on Azerbaijani-Bulgarian inter-parliamentary relations was established in December 2005.